playerla/flask-mega-tutorial/README.md

 - Bracket pair colorizer 2
 - Toogle

-## Hardened deployement with Vagrant-VirtualBox
+## Hardened deployement tested on the Vagrant-VirtualBox (manual install of the application)

 Deployed on /opt with user vagrant (SFTP extension is used here)